NVIDIAAICITYCHALLENGE/AICity_TeamUW/README.md

 # Multiple-Kernel Based Vehicle Tracking Using 3D Deformable Model and Camera Self-Calibration for 2017 IEEE Smart World NVIDIA AI City Challenge
-This repository contains OUR source code of Track 1 and Track 2 for the NVIDIA AI City Challenge.
+This repository contains our source code of Track 1 and Track 2 for the NVIDIA AI City Challenge.
 The source code of Track 1 is built with options of HOG or YOLO v2 object detectors.
 The source code of Track 2 is developed based on the implementation by the honorable graduates from the Information Processing Lab, Dr. Kuan-Hui Lee, who is currently a research scientist at the Toyota Research Institute, and Dr. Chun-Te Chu, who is currently a software development engineer at Microsoft.